How to Become a Licensed Counselor in Oregon

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 When it comes to education, the state requires that you have a graduate degree in counseling or a closely related field.
-The program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE).
-It should include 48 semester hours spread out between topics such as counseling theory, human growth and development, research and evaluation.
+The program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+It should include 48 semester hours spread out between topics such as counseling theory, human growth, and development, research and evaluation.
 The complete list of required topics can be found in section 833-060-0042 of the Oregon Administrative Rules.

 Before starting to accumulate the supervised experience you need to become a counselor in Oregon, you will need to register as an intern with the Board of Licensed Professional Counselors and Therapists.
 As an intern, you must gain at least 2,400 “client contact” hours of experience.
 While 2,000 of those hours must be post-graduate, 400 of those hours can include an internship or practicum that you completed during your schooling.